Are my children who were born overseas US citizens, or can I help them become U.S. citizens?

-- The U.S. service member stepparent is a permanent resident.
+- The U.S. service member adoptive parent is a permanent resident.
 The service member must wait to file a visa petition for the adopted child until the service member has had the child in her legal custody for two years.
 This can include time prior to the adoption becoming final, such as time when the service member has legal guardianship, or a temporary adoption decree.
 Also, the service member must have had physical custody of the child during the two year period.
 Then, the service member can file the USCIS I-130 visa petition.

 Due to limits on the number of children of permanent residents who can immigrate each year, the child will have to wait several years to reach the top of the immigration waiting list.
 If the service member naturalizes while any children are on the waiting list to immigrate, the children can become permanent residents more quickly and will become U.S. citizens automatically upon their entry into the U.S. with their immigrant visas.

-• the adopting service member has lived for at least five years in the U.S., at least two years of which were when the U.S. citizen parent was older than 14.
+- The adopting service member has lived for at least five years in the U.S., at least two years of which were when the U.S. citizen parent was older than 14.
 (Time living abroad while on active duty in the U.S. military counts as time living in the U.S. In the case of a naturalized citizen, only time after attaining citizenship applies.); and

-• the child lives with the U.S. citizen service member abroad pursuant to official orders.
+- The child lives with the U.S. citizen service member abroad pursuant to official orders.